The ‘miraculous’ benefits of breast milk aren’t just for babies

 These bacteria have important benefits for babies, children, and adults alike and can be found in the specially formulated Bifidus Power Blend (coming back in stock soon!).

 The CDC, WHO, and the American Academy of Pediatrics all recommend:

-- Exclusive breastfeeding for the first 6 months of life.
+- Exclusive breastfeeding for the first six months of life.

-- Breastfeeding supplemented with appropriate complementary foods for 1 year or longer.
+- Breastfeeding supplemented with appropriate complementary foods for one year or longer.

 In the midst of labor, anything can happen.

 Even if you never planned to have an epidural or a C-section delivery, these plans get thrown out the window once the health of either mother or baby is in jeopardy.
 As it turns out, these procedures, while potentially life-saving, affect the ability of breast milk to letdown, or flow.

 In fact, studies have found that the stress of nurses coming and going during labor is enough to slow milk supply.4 Studies have also found that the same can be said of an epidural during labor.5 Likewise, cortisol given during preterm labor can make it difficult to initiate and sustain milk production.6

 Sometimes, the case is that a mother has more than enough milk but still struggles to feed her baby.
 This could be due to: